Comparing localizations across adjunctions: Algebras up to homotopy

-\begin{ex} The previous example can be generalized as follows.
-For every cofibrant ring spectrum $E$, consider the monad $TX=\Omega^{\infty}(E\wedge\Sigma^{\infty}X)$ on $\Ho(\Ssets_*)$.
-We call its homotopy algebras \emph{unstable $E$-modules}.
-If $E$ is connective or $L_f$ commutes with suspension, then $E\wedge -$ preserves $f$-equivalences and $Tf$-equivalences.
-Then Theorem~\ref{magic} also applies and yields

-for all unstable $E$-modules $X$.
-The special case $E=H\Z$ is Example~\ref{GEMs}, and the case $E=S$ (the sphere spectrum) is discussed in the next example. \end{ex}

-\begin{ex} The homotopy algebras over the James functor $J$ are the monoids in the Cartesian monoidal category $\Ho(\Ssets_*)$, that is, the homotopy associative $H$\nobreakdash-spaces.
-Therefore, by Corollary~\ref{moremagic}, we have $L_fX\simeq L_{\Omega\Sigma f}X$ for every homotopy associative $H$-space $X$ and every map $f$ between connected spaces.
-This is a more general statement than part~(ii) of Theorem~\ref{fumfumfumloops}.
+\begin{ex} The homotopy algebras over the James functor $J$ are the monoids in $\Ho(\Ssets_*)$ with its Cartesian monoidal structure, that is, the homotopy associative $H$\nobreakdash-spaces.
+Since $J$ is the reduced monad associated with the associative operad, we can infer from Corollary~\ref{moremagic} that $L_fX\simeq L_{\Omega\Sigma f}X$ for every homotopy associative $H$-space $X$ and every map $f$ between pointed connected simplicial sets.
+This is a more general statement than part~(ii) of Corollary~\ref{loops}.

-It follows similarly that $L_fX\simeq L_{\Omega^{\infty}\Sigma^{\infty} f}X$ for every map $f$ between connected spaces and every homotopy algebra $X$ over the reduced monad $C$ associated with an $E_{\infty}$-operad.
-The homotopy $C$-algebras are the \emph{$H_{\infty}$\nobreakdash-spaces} in the sense of \cite[I.3.7]{BMMS}.
+It follows similarly that $L_fX\simeq L_{\Omega^{\infty}\Sigma^{\infty} f}X$ for every map $f$ between pointed connected simplicial sets and every homotopy algebra $X$ over the reduced monad $Q$ associated with an $E_{\infty}$-operad.
+The homotopy $Q$-algebras are the \emph{$H_{\infty}$\nobreakdash-spaces} in the sense of \cite[\S\,I.3.7]{BMMS}.
 As shown in~\cite{JN,Noel}, $H_{\infty}$-spaces need not be homotopy equivalent to $E_{\infty}$-spaces.
-Thus we have also sharpened part~(ii) of Theorem~\ref{fumfumfumloopinfinity}. \end{ex}
+Thus we have also sharpened part~(ii) of Corollary~\ref{loopinfinity}. \end{ex}